 Every morning during my 4 years in high school, I woke up and ate the same thing.
-Two slices of peanut butter and banana toast with a cup of mint tea to go along.
-And every once in a while if I felt a little adventurous I would change the flavor of the tea to something like lemon ginger.
-You know, because that’s definitely what would change whether or not I got an A on my test that day.
+Two slices of toast with peanut butter and banana and a cup of mint tea.
+Every once in a while if I felt a little adventurous I would change the flavor of the tea to something like lemon ginger.
 For me, that breakfast was safe.
 It was comfortable.
 I knew it tasted good and there was no room for error.
-It became routine.
+It was my routine.
 If I woke up one morning and saw that we were out of bananas, it would throw off my entire day.

 Throughout this year, I’ve managed to turn one of my biggest weaknesses into one of my biggest sources of strength and resilience.
 I’ve learned to cope with not having that control, and that’s helped me live my life in a much more enjoyable way.
 Things always end up working out, so I just do what I can and smile through the rest.
 Life is better like that.

 As I’m here with all of you finishing up this year and preparing for the next period of my life, I can look at it with excitement.
 Because even if I don’t know exactly what my life will be like or what my routine will be, I’m not afraid of it anymore.
 So now, when I step out into the kitchen in the morning and I see that there are no more bananas or that we don’t have peanut butter, well that’s ok with me.